alextudorpufi/Traffic-Monitoring/README.md

 # Traffic-Monitoring
 A project in C which is capable of sending various messages and notifications through a server-client connection, using threads, multiplexing and much more.
+Also used a sqlite3 database.